 Visitors with an appointment should advise the reception desk in order to announce their arrival.

-Visitors without an appointment should call 01 664 5300 to make an appointment.
-This includes passport and consular emergencies.
+Visitors for Passport and Consular emergencies should call 01 664 5300 to make an appointment.

 Passport clients are advised that ALL Passport application forms (both simplified Adult PC7 and PC8) MUST be lodged in person BY APPOINTMENT ONLY.